freeCodeCamp/guide/src/pages/git/git-commit/index.md

  1 file changed, 1 insertion(+)
 ```

-### Using detailed commit message
+### Using detailed commit messages
-Although ```git commit -m "commit message"``` works fine it will be useful if we provide more and systmatic information. we do this using writing commit message in file.The process is similar you add your changes to staging area using ```git add``` command and while committing them instead of using ```-m``` option just use ```git commit```.This will open a file your default text editor (most probably vi), write down commit message in detail and save changes this will perform commit.

-Keep your commit message lines length less than 72 charcters as standard practise.Also it is perfectly ok to write multiline commit message.You can also refer to other issue or pull request in your commit message.For example you want to provide 788 pull request for reference then you can add it to your commit message using #. ```#788``` in your commit message will create link to that pull request.
+Although `git commit -m "commit message"` works just fine, it can be useful to provide more detailed and systmatic information.

+If you commit without using the `-m` option, git will open your default text editor with a new file, which will include a commented-out list of all the files/changes that are staged in the commit.
+You then write your detailed commit message (the first line will be treated as the subject line) and the commit will be performed when you save/close the file.

+Bear in mind:
+* Keep your commit message lines length less than 72 charcters as standard practice
+* It is perfectly ok - and even recommended - to write multiline commit messages
+* You can also refer to other issues or pull requests in your commit message.
+GitHub allocated a number reference to all pull requests and issues, so for example if you want to refer to pull request #788 simply do so in either the subject-line or in the body text as appropriate